 Sectoral Risk-based Supervisory Processes

-To assess the risks inherent in the banking, trust and investment businesses that the Authority supervises, a six-step programme is used:
+To assess the risks inherent in the banking, trust, corporate services providers and investment businesses that the Authority supervises, a six-step programme is used:

 - Identifying risk impact groups and prioritisation